 On the Clock begins with a premise that might seem familiar to a lot of people.
 Emily Gundelsberger loses her job at the Philadelphia City Paper as it is shuttered along with other alt-weeklies across the country.
 The combination of financial exigency and journalistic curiosity leads her to take a job at an Amazon fulfillment center.
 This is only a few years after exposes about Amazon appeared in the Allentown Morning Call, Mother Jones, and Huffington Post.
 If this sounds a lot like Nickel and Dimed for the digital age it seems to me that the at differs on a least two points.
 Guendelsberger is in some sense slumming it, taking a job well beneath her previous salary and benefits, but this really is her job.
 Even as she switches from Amazon to a call center and later McDonalds this is not a funded research project but a series of jobs.
 As depressing as it sounds it is not hard to imagine someone going from reporter at an alt-weekly to Amazon worker.
 When Guendelsberger sleeps in her car while working at a call center it is truly the only option she can afford.
 Second, as much Guendelsberger is driven by an imperative to do field work, to see how “the other half lives,” even as the division between the two halves is increasingly a thin red line, it is not above doing research as much as legwork.
 The stories from the modern work space are interspersed with references to Frederick Taylor and the history of management, Foucault and surveillance, and studies of the effects of stress.
 These two aspects are very much in tension, Guendelsberger makes as many references to the fact that she is too tired to read after a day of working as she draws from her research.

 Guendelsberger is sustained by a central theme or premise that can be easily illustrated.
 Anyone who has worked in food service or retail since practically such jobs were first invented has heard the phrase “If you’ve got time to lean, you’ve got time to clean.”
 For long time that was just that, a phrase, something uttered by day shift managers to eeck out a little more work.
 Monitoring technology and scheduling software have made the phrase a reality.
 The ebbs and flows of busy periods, what Guendelsberger calls “being in the weeds” and slow periods when one could lean, hang out, or goof off, have given way to constant work and stress.
-As Guendelsberger’s co-workers at Amazon point out, the real horror story of the distribution centers is not the drama of ambulances parked outside for heat exhaustion, this is part of warehouse work that they are used to, but the daily grind of constantly hustling to keep up with .
+As Guendelsberger’s co-workers at Amazon point out, the real horror story of the distribution centers is not the drama of ambulances parked outside for heat exhaustion, this is part of warehouse work that they are used to, but the daily grind of constantly hustling to keep up with a handheld scanner that not only tells them what to do but monitors and evaluates their progress.
 The picture that Guendelsberger paints is less one of some kind apocalyptic event, like automation replacing jobs, the a constant grind which wears people down to nubs.